github/training-kit/_includes/activity/intro-to-github/04-create-a-file-on-github.md

 It's time to add your file to the repository:

 1. In your new branch, add a new file named: `_pins/YOUR-USERNAME.json`.
-1. Enter the following code in your file:
 1. Enter the following content into your file:

         ---